kiganyamburu/classification-of-breast-Cancer/README.md

 This repository contains materials for a simple breast cancer classification project using the CSV dataset included in the repository (`data (2).csv`).
 The goal is to explore, preprocess, train, and evaluate machine learning models that predict breast cancer diagnosis (benign vs malignant).

+**Status:** Starter/boilerplate — README and `requirements.txt` are included.
+I can add runnable scripts or a notebook on request.

 ## Contents

 - `data (2).csv` — raw dataset used for training and evaluation (placed at repository root).
+- `requirements.txt` — core Python dependencies for development and model training.

 ## Quick overview